FelipeKatao/Py.Html/README.md

 ```
 This function can create environment with files **HTML**,**CSS**,**JS** in we case crate path Html, the parameter aceppt the path or  void " ", if void the Py.html not create news path, the function respectively follow Html,Css and Js files.
 ### Start Project
 With basic code , now start project!
-From start the module PyHtml.py is much and very important for start project, go start with class
+From start the module PyHtml.py is much and very important for start project, go start with class HtmlPy()  is base from to initial project.

+## Edit Html Code